POD-io/Oblivion-ArchipelagoWorld/README.md

 ### Session Management
 Each Archipelago seed generates a unique session ID, which is used to distinguish separate playthroughs.
 When the Oblivion client connects, it uses this session ID to create and manage settings and progress tracking for that specific session.
 This ensures that multiple games can be played on the same system without conflicts.
+If you ever wish to replay a seed, you must delete the corresponding session files from the above location before beginning a new game.

 ## Helpful Commands